 If you’re not interested in visiting Paris attractions, such as riding the Hop-On Hop-Off Bus Tour, wine tasting, River Boat Cruise, Montparnasse Tower observation deck, and so on, then you may want to skip the pass.
-If you’re ONLY interested in visiting museums, consider the Paris Museum Pass instead.
+If you’re ONLY interested in visiting museums, consider the Go Paris pass instead.

 Which Pass Duration Should I Get?

 The Paris Pass is available for purchase as a 2, 3, 4, or 6-day pass.

 It’s intended to be used on consecutive calendar days and will become activated once you visit your first attraction.
 To save time and hassle, I recommend buying your Paris Pass before your trip.
 Then you can plan your itinerary and activate your pass anytime in the next 12 months.

 You can click here to purchase your Paris Pass from their official website.